beautyabedin/Data-Analysis-On-Diwali-Sales-Data/README.md

 ## Methodology

-### *Data Cleaning: Handle missing values, remove duplicates, and correct data types*
+- Data Cleaning: Handle missing values, remove duplicates, and correct data types

-### *Data Exploration:*

-Univariate Analysis: Distribution of individual variables.

-Bivariate Analysis: Relationships between pairs of variables.

-Multivariate Analysis: Relationships between multiple variables.
+ - Data Exploration

-### *Visualization: Use various plots (histograms, bar charts, line graphs, scatter plots, heatmaps) to visualize the data and uncover insights.*
+ - Visualization: Use various plots (histograms, bar charts, line graphs, scatter plots) to visualize the data and uncover insights.*

-Descriptive Statistics: Calculate mean, median, mode, standard deviation, etc., to summarize the data.

-Hypothesis Testing: Conduct statistical tests to validate assumptions and hypotheses.

 ## Tools and Technologies

-Python: For data analysis and visualization (libraries such as Pandas, NumPy, Matplotlib, Seaborn).
+- Python: For data analysis and visualization (libraries such as Pandas, NumPy, Matplotlib, Seaborn).

-Jupyter Notebook: For interactive data exploration and visualization.
+- Jupyter Notebook: For interactive data exploration and visualization.

-Excel/CSV Files: For storing and manipulating the dataset.
+- Excel/CSV Files: For storing and manipulating the dataset.

 ## Expected Outcomes